I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiaswritebuftofile.md

 <p>On success, the function returns S_OK.
 If the function fails, it returns a standard COM error or one of the WIA_ERROR_XXX errors (described in the Microsoft Windows SDK documentation).</p>

 ## -remarks
 <p>A WIA minidriver uses this function to write a buffer to any type of image file.
-A driver that intends to write a page of purely image data to a multipage TIFF file, delegating the addition of the appropriate tags, image file directory (IFD) entries, and other nonimage data to the WIA service, should use <a href="https://msdn.microsoft.com/library/windows/hardware/ff549484">wiasWritePageBufToFile</a>.</p>

-<p>A WIA minidriver uses this function to write a buffer to any type of image file.
-A driver that intends to write a page of purely image data to a multipage TIFF file, delegating the addition of the appropriate tags, image file directory (IFD) entries, and other nonimage data to the WIA service, should use <a href="https://msdn.microsoft.com/library/windows/hardware/ff549484">wiasWritePageBufToFile</a>.</p>
+A driver that intends to write a page of purely image data to a multipage TIFF file, delegating the addition of the appropriate tags, image file directory (IFD) entries, and other nonimage data to the WIA service, should use <a href="..\wiamdef\nf-wiamdef-wiaswritepagebuftofile.md">wiasWritePageBufToFile</a>.</p>

 ## -requirements
 <table>